Doxing: History

+Doxware

 Doxware is a cryptovirology attack invented by Adam Young and further developed with Moti Yung that carries out doxing extortion via malware.
 It was first presented at West Point in 2003.
 The attack is rooted in game theory and was originally dubbed "non-zero-sum games and survivable malware".

 The attack is summarized in the book Malicious Cryptography as follows:

 The attack differs from the extortion attack in the following way.
 In the extortion attack, the victim is denied access to its own valuable information and has to pay to get it back, where in the attack that is presented here the victim retains access to the information but its disclosure is at the discretion of the computer virus.

 Doxware is the converse of ransomware.
 In a ransomware attack (originally called cryptoviral extortion), the malware encrypts the victim's data and demands payment to provide the needed decryption key.
 In the doxware cryptovirology attack, the attacker or malware steals the victim's data and threatens to publish it unless a fee is paid.